Lega Friuli-Venezia Giulia

-Lega Friuli-Venezia Giulia ("League Friuli-Venezia Giulia"), whose complete name is Lega Friuli-Venezia Giulia per Salvini Premier ("League Friuli-Venezia Giulia for Salvini Premier"), is a regionalist political party active in Friuli-Venezia Giulia.
+Lega Friuli-Venezia Giulia (League Friuli–Julian March), whose complete name is Lega Friuli-Venezia Giulia per Salvini Premier ("League Friuli–Julian March for Salvini [as] Premier"), is a regionalist political party active in Friuli-Venezia Giulia.
 The party was a "national" section of Lega Nord (LN) from 1991 to 2020 and has been the regional section of Lega per Salvini Premier (LSP) in Friuli-Venezia Giulia since 2020.

 The party is currently led by Marco Dreosto.
 Its leading member is Massimiliano Fedriga, President of Friuli-Venezia Giulia since 2018.

 History

 The party was established in 1990 as Lega Friuli by a group of leading members of the Friuli Movement, including Roberto Visentin, Pietro Fontanini, Rinaldo Bosco, Sergio Cecotti and Alessandra Guerra.
 After that the Friuli Movement decided not join Lega Nord, they formed Lega Friuli in order to join.
 Visentin was the founding and longstanding leader of the party until 1999, before leaving it altogether in 2001.

 LNF members were President or Vice President of the Region (1993–2003), President of the province of Pordenone (1995–1999), President of the province of Udine (1995–1999), mayor of Pordenone (1993–2001) and mayor of Udine (1998–2003).
 The party was the region's largest at the 1993 regional election (26.7%) and the 1996 general election (23.2%).

 In 2001 Lega Nord Friuli was merged with Lega Nord Trieste to form a united regional section.
 At the time the party suffered many splits and a strong decline in term of votes, especially if compared to neighbouring Liga Veneta.

 In the 2003 regional election Guerra was candidate for President of the House of Freedoms coalition.
 She was defeated by Riccardo Illy and the party gained only 9.3% of the vote.
 Between 2001 and 2007 Visentin, Bosco, Cecotti, Fontanini, Guerra, Giuseppe Zoppolato (national secretary from 2000 to 2003) and Marco Pottino (national secretary from 2005 to 2007) left or were ejected in party struggles.
 Guerra joined the Democratic Party in 2009, later switched to the Federation of the Greens and finally joined the left-wing, pacifist Peace Land Dignity list for the 2024 EP election.

 In 2007 Fontanini was re-integrated in the party and in 2008 he was elected President of the Province of Udine and national secretary of the LNFVG.
 This represented a sort of return to normality for the party, which won 13.0% of the vote in the general election.
 At the 2009 European Parliament election the party won 17.5% of the vote, its best score in more than a decade.
 Moreover, from 2008 to 2013 the party was part of the regional government led by Renzo Tondo of The People of Freedom.